rezmansouri/microlab/Exercise 7/Part4/README.md

   <img src="https://github.com/rezmansouri/microlab/blob/main/Exercise%207/Part4/circuit.gif"/>
 </p>

 Suppose we have a server room (_the inside_) which has the stepper motor.
 The outside of the server room, controls the stepper motor inside, after logging in.

+**The number of steps are sent after the * key is pressed**

 _I hope I find enough time later to explain how I implemented this_

 #### References

+The `keypad.h` library was gathered from [here](https://microlearn.ir/1185/p_keypad.html) and modified, (it was _buggy!_).

 The `lcd.h` library was gathered using [this article](https://www.electronicwings.com/avr-atmega/lcd16x2-interfacing-with-atmega16-32).